Diatom Enterprises strongly believes it is not enough to be an excellent Developer, it is crucial to be a great Communicator

 On the 3rd of March, the Global New Business Director Mike Kilgore who represents Diatom Enterprises, IT software company in Latvia, was presenting a Lecture on Verbal Judo and Profound Influencing Skills to the members of the Special IT Interest Group of the Latvian National Project Management Association at Riga Technical University main building.

-Our experience shows that one of keys to be a successful IT company is excellent communication in IT, and sometimes, perhaps, even ‘over-communication’ in IT.
+Our experience shows that one of the keys to be a successful IT company is excellent communication in IT, and sometimes, perhaps, even ‘over-communication’ in IT.
 Diatom Enterprises strongly believes it is not enough to be an excellent Developer, it is crucial to be a great Communicator, it’s important to listen and pay attention to every Client’s word, ask as many questions as possible and show the genuine interest in the Client.
 That is why, Mike Kilgore, who has gained unquestionable recognition on his outstanding coaching and presentation skills, is now teaching Communications Skills.
-These classes go under the framework of Project Management Training program that our company implements on a weekly basis.
+These classes go under the framework of the Project Management Training program that our company implements on a weekly basis.

 This time Mike’s mastery was presented to the members of the Special IT Interest Group of the Latvian National Project Management Association (LNPMA).